top of page

 HEAD TRAINER

 My name is Jodie and I am the agility instructor at Hartson Dog Training.
 I am a stage 2 qualified BIPDT instructor, owning four border collies which I currently train and compete in agility with.
-I have trained dogs since the age of 12 and have competed for the past 4 years, this includes qualifying for the UKA Grand Finals in 2021, 2022 and now 2023!
-In addition to this, I have also competed in obedience competitions, including the KCGDS semi-finals and crufts.
+I have trained dogs since the age of 12 and have competed for the past 4 years, this includes qualifying for the UKA Grand Finals in 2021, 2022 and 2023!
+I have also competed in YKC Agility at Crufts multiple times.
+In addition to this, I have competed in obedience competitions, including the KCGDS semi-finals.
 I have worked with a variety of breeds, including chihuahuas, labradors, spaniels and terriers.

 bottom of page